 - CAESARIA, the sister of St. Caesarius of Arles (27th August) and abbess of the convent founded there by her brother.
-She reposed circa 530.
+St. Caesaria reposed circa A.D.
+530.

-- JOHN OF RAVENNA, the bishop of Ravenna from 452 until his repose in 494.
-He saved his flock from the fury of Attila the Hun, and alleviated its suffering when the city was taken by Theodoric, King of the Ostrogoths.
+- JOHN OF RAVENNA, the Bishop of Ravenna from A.D.
+452 until his repose in A.D.
+494. He saved his flock from the fury of Attila the Hun, and alleviated its suffering when the city was taken by Theodoric, King of the Ostrogoths.

-- PROBUS, a bishop of Verona who reposed circa 59.
+- PROBUS, an early Bishop of Verona who reposed circa A.D.
+59.

-- SALVIUS (SALVE, SAUVE), a bishop of Amiens.
-He reposed circa 625 and his relics were enshrined in Montreuil in Picardy.
+- SALVIUS (SALVE, SAUVE), a Bishop of Amiens in Gaul.
+He reposed circa A.D.
+625 and his relics were enshrined in Montreuil in Picardy.

-- TATIANA AND COMPANIONS, a renowned virgin-martyr of the eminent Tatian family who was tortured and slain for the Orthodox Faith together with others in Rome circa 225.
+- TATIANA AND COMPANIONS, a renowned virgin-martyr of the eminent Tatian family, who, along with others, was tortured and slain for the Orthodox Faith in Rome circa A.D.
+225.

-- VICTORIAN OF ASAN, founder of Asan (called San Victorian after him) in the Pyrenees.
-He reposed circa 560.
+- VICTORIAN OF ASAN, founder of Asan (later re-named San Victorian after him) in the Pyrenees.
+St. Victorian reposed circa A.D.
+560.

-- ZOTICUS, ROGATUS, MODESTUS, CASTULUS AND COMPANIONS, a group of forty to fifty soldiers martyred in North Africa.
+- ZOTICUS, ROGATUS, MODESTUS, CASTULUS AND COMPANIONS, (date unknown), a group of forty to fifty soldiers martyred in North Africa.